Quick Facts: Earning an Ed.D. in Tennessee

 Vanderbilt University

-The Peabody College of Education has a helpful section on Financing Your Education that includes advice for on-campus Ed.D. students.
+The Peabody College of Education has a helpful section on Funding Your Education that includes advice for on-campus Ed.D. students.
 Every professional student applicant is considered for merit aid.
+You can also take a look at the Assistantships.
+Considering the distance option?
+Peabody Online has a section on Ed.D.
+Tuition and Financial Aid, with answers to Financial Aid FAQs.

 Note: If a university name is missing from the list, we didn’t find specific examples of Ed.D. funding beyond private & federal loans and external aid.